 Plea Bargaining: State Provisions

-If plea bargaining appears at all in state statutes, it is generally in the context of being prohibited or restricted for certain matters or types of cases.
+If plea bargaining appears at all in state statutes, it's generally in the context of being prohibited or restricted for certain matters or types of cases.
 For example, many states have prohibited plea bargaining in drunk driving cases, sex offender cases, or those involving other crimes that place the public at risk for repeat offenses or general harm.

 Another common provision, found in a majority of states, is a requirement that a prosecutor must inform a victim or the victim's survivors of any plea bargaining in a case.
 In many states, victims' views and comments regarding both plea bargaining and sentencing are factored into the ultimate decisions or determinations.
-At least one state (Alabama) has expressly ruled that once a plea bargain is accepted, or there is detrimental reliance upon the agreement before the plea is entered, it becomes binding and enforceable under constitutional law.
+At least one state (Alabama) has expressly ruled that once a plea bargain is accepted, or there's detrimental reliance upon the agreement before the plea is entered, it becomes binding and enforceable under constitutional law.

 Get Help With Your Plea Bargain From a Criminal Defense Attorney

 When considering plea bargaining, state practices and the position of prosecutors will figure prominently.
 No matter what criminal matter you're facing, only an expert criminal defense attorney can be relied on to negotiate the best possible plea agreement for you.
 So if you've been charged with a crime, you should immediately get in touch with a criminal defense attorney near you.